ChASE-library/ChASE/docs/installation.rst

 This section has two main goals: First, it provides the instructions for the installation of ChASE on a given supercomputer with or w/o multi-GPUs supports.
-Second, it describe how the user can take advantage of a number of ready-to-use examples to build a simple driver and have a first try running ChASE on a cluster.
+Second, it describes how the user can take advantage of a number of ready-to-use examples to build a simple driver and have a first try running ChASE on a cluster.